madisonmussari/mcts_kds/README.md

         Determines how many agents are playing in the game.

         Returns:
+            int
                 number of agents in the game
         """
         return